All Mercy services have reopened! See how we’re keeping you safe and schedule your next appointment.

 Ganglion cysts are the most common kind.
 They are fluid-filled and usually grow on the back of the wrist.
 They can also form at the base or top of a finger joint.

 Giant cell tumors are the second most common.
 They are solid, slow-growing masses that are often painless.

 Epidermal inclusion cysts form right underneath the skin, often near the site of an old wound.
 They are filled with keratin, a type of protein found in skin cells.

 Less common hand tumors include lipomas (fatty tumors), neuromas (nerve tumors) and fibromas (tumors that form out of connective tissue).

 Hand cysts and tumors vary in size.
 Some are barely noticeable and cause few, if any, symptoms.
 Others grow into large, visible deformities that press on the nerves in your wrist or hand.
 Pressure on the nerve can cause pain, numbness or muscle weakness.

 Our hand specialists manage most hand cysts and tumors, even those considered uncommon.

+If you don’t like the look of your unsightly tumor, or a cyst interferes with your wrist function, Mercy’s orthopedic physicians can help.
 Your treatment plan will depend on several factors.
 These include the size and location of your hand tumor, how quickly it’s grown and whether it’s causing pain or other symptoms.
-Treatments include:

 If you’re bothered by your hand cyst or tumor, talk to your Mercy orthopedic physician about your treatment options.
 Together we’ll address all your needs, whether they’re functional or cosmetic.